TrickyTaco11/RobCo-Terminal/README.md

 The current centerLine is set to 95, this is because that's the size of my CRT display.
 This script was made for Raspberry Pi OS, so this will indeed work on Raspberry Pi, Mac/Apple, and Linux.
 Windows is currently in development.

-The logon is set to 'admin' with the password being '1234' this can be changed in the settings section of the admin menu.
-I will be creating a more advanced encrypted password.txt file so no one can open the file and see the password clear as day.
-I am currently working on the encryption!
+The logon is set to 'admin' with the password being '1234', these can be changed in the settings section of the admin-terminal menu.

 ## Key Features